boschresearch/Continuous-Time-GP-Dynamics/README.md

 # Note
 This implementation is written by Nicholas Tagliapietra and Katharina Ensinger

-#References
+## References
 [1] J. Wilson et al. Efficiently sampling functions from Gaussian process posteriors.
-In Internation Conference on Machine Learning (2020).
+In International Conference on Machine Learning (2020).